-(2) Proceeds of the Offered Bonds will be deposited in the 2024 Series E subaccount of the Costs of Issuance Account in the Program Fund and used to pay the costs of issuance and Underwriters' compensation relating to the Offered Bonds.
+(3) Proceeds of the Offered Bonds will be deposited in the 2025 Series D subaccount of the Costs of Issuance Account in the Program Fund and used to pay the costs of issuance and Underwriters' compensation relating to the Offered Bonds.
 See "PART I-UNDERWRITING."

-Contract Provider will be pledged as Revenues under the Master Indenture.
-The Authority's obligation to make market based termination payments under the 2024E-2 Interest Rate Contract (in the event the Authority exercises its option of early termination) is a general obligation of the Authority and not an Obligation under the Master Indenture.
+The Authority's obligation to make regular interest payments to the 2025D-2 Interest Rate Contract Provider is a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
+Payments made to the Authority by the 2025D-2 Interest Rate Contract Provider will be pledged as Revenues under the Master Indenture.
+The Authority's obligation to make market based termination payments under the 2025D-2 Interest Rate Contract (in the event the Authority exercises its option of early termination) is a general obligation of the Authority and not an Obligation under the Master Indenture.